PrithivirajDamodaran/Parrot_Paraphraser/README.md

 -----------------------------------------------------------------------------
 Input_phrase: What are the famous places we should not miss in Russia
 -----------------------------------------------------------------------------
-                                                                   Paraphrase
-2                                what are the best places to visit in russia?
+"what are the best places to visit in russia?",
-0                                 what are the top places to visit in russia?
+"what are the top places to visit in russia?",
-1                             what are some of the must-see places in russia?
+"what are some of the must-see places in russia?",
-4  what are some of the most famous places in russia that you should not miss
+"what are some of the most famous places in russia that you should not miss",
-5        what are some of the most famous places we shouldn't miss in russia?
+"what are some of the most famous places we shouldn't miss in russia?",
-3                    what are the famous places we should not miss in russia?
+"what are the famous places we should not miss in russia?"
 </pre>

 ## 2. Scope